By now, it should be your mantra—blood doesn’t belong outside the blood vessels. Urine is no exception.

 The potential reasons behind abnormal clotting are toxicity, infections, or auto-immune disease.
 In addition, inflammation of the blood vessels (vasculitis) can cause blood vessels to be unable to contain the circulating blood.

-Potential causes of blood in urine
+Potential causes of canine hematuria

 The most common cause is blood leaking into the urinary tract due to tissue damage.